s246wv/viz-kgrc-rdf-bbox-x3dom/README.md

 3. After open the html file, you can get 3D visualization of the specific scene.

 ## Acknowledgement
-I would like to thank @YE-WIN-Unity for creating great notebook.
+I would like to thank [YE-WIN-Unity](https://github.com/YE-WIN-Unity) for creating great notebook.
 I am also grateful to the great project "Knowledge Graph Reasoning Challenge for Social Issue".
 This repository is intended to use [the dataset](https://github.com/KnowledgeGraphJapan/KGRC-RDF/tree/kgrc4si) from the project.
 The visualization part is implemented by using [x3dom tech](https://www.x3dom.org/).
 I also thank the great project.